Coordinated Exploration via Intrinsic Rewards for Multi-Agent Reinforcement Learning: Learning for Multi-Agent Exploration

-We remove the symbols representing the parameters of the policies ($\Theta$) and the critics ($\Psi$) for readability.
-In our notation we use the absence of a subscript or superscript to refer to a group.
+In our notation, we use the absence of a subscript or superscript to refer to a group.
 For example $\pi^j$, refers to \emph{all} agents' policies trained on intrinsic reward $j$.
-We train our critics with the soft actor-critic Q-function loss (Equation~\ref{eq:sac_qloss}), using the following targets for the extrinsic and intrinsic critics:
+We train our critics with the soft actor-critic Q-function loss (Equation~\ref{eq:sac_qloss}), using the following target, $y^\text{ex/in}_{i,j}$, for the extrinsic and intrinsic critics:

-where $\bar{Q}$ refers to the target Q-function, an exponential weighted average of the past Q-functions, used for stability, and $\bar{\pi}$ are similarly updated target policies.
-The intrinsic rewards laid out in Figure~\ref{fig:intr_rews} are represented as a function of the observations that results from the action taken, $r^\text{in}_{i,j}(o_i')$ where $j$ specifies the type of reward.
-Importantly, we can calculate these loss functions for expected intrinsic and extrinsic returns for all policies given a single environment transition, allowing us to learn multiple policies for each agent in parallel.
+The extrinsic target, $y^\text{ex}_{i,j}$, uses the Dec-POMDP's reward function $r^\text{ex}(s,\mathbf{a})$, while the intrinsic target, $y^\text{in}_{i,j}$ uses the intrinsic reward $r^\text{in}_{i,j}(o_i')$.
+Note that the intrinsic rewards depend on the observation resulting from the actions taken, $o_i'$. $\bar{Q}^\text{ex/in}_{i,j}$ refers to the target Q-function, an exponential weighted average of the past Q-functions, used for stability. $\bar{\pi}^j_i$ are similarly updated target policies.
 We train each policy head with the following gradient:

 where $\beta$ is a scalar that determines the weight of the intrinsic rewards, relative to extrinsic rewards, and $A^j_i$ is a multi-agent advantage function~\citep{Foerster2017-do,pmlr-v97-iqbal19a}, used for helping with multi-agent credit assignment.
+We update \emph{all} policy and critic heads with each environment transition sample.